 - Hours: 6 a.m .to 10 p.m.

-- Likely catch: Walleye, Yellow Perch, Smallmouth Bass, Brown Trout
+- Likely catch: Walleye, Yellow Perch, Smallmouth Bass, Rainbow Trout

 - Regulations: To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.